box/box-node-sdk/docs/sign-requests.md

 Creates a sign request.
 This involves preparing a document for signing and sending the sign request to signers. [`signRequests.create(body, callback)`](http://opensource.box.com/box-node-sdk/jsdoc/SignRequestsManager.html#create) method.

+The list of source files is currently limited to ten files.
+Only the ID and type fields are required for each file.

 <!-- sample post_sign_requests -->

 ```js